starkoreba/starkoreba/README.md

 Hi, I'm a student at Epitech and looking for an apprenticeship.

-🔭 I’m currently working on a project "Comptoir Exothique" (e-commerce)<br>
+🔭 I’m currently working on find an apprenticeship<br>
-🌱 I’m currently learning Rails, React and Node.js<br>
+🌱 I’m currently learning C<br>
 💬 Ask me about the Co-x3 family<br>

 # 💻 Tech Stack: